Flexity: Flexity Classic

 Being of a traditional appearance but with the same design features and technology as other vehicles, the 70% low floor Flexity Classic requires comparatively less maintenance compared to other Flexity tram models.
 They are primarily focused on providing high-capacity public transport in densely spaced urban areas.
 These vehicles are currently used in Adelaide, Dresden, Essen, Frankfurt and Kassel, among others.

 Flexity Outlook

 With a 100% low floor, the Flexity Outlook range encompasses two different designs: the Eurotram and Cityrunner.
 Eurotram was originally conceived by Socimi of Italy as a distinctive, train-like tramcar with large windows and modules with both powered and unpowered bogies.
 Cityrunner has a more conventional appearance, but highly customizable and is future proof with its easily repairable modules.
 These vehicles are currently used in Strasbourg, Porto, Brussels, and Marseille, among others.
 Toronto is a customized variant of the Flexity Outlook.

 Flexity Swift

 Designed as a bi-directional low or high-floor light rail vehicle, the Flexity Swift was conceived for use on high-speed interurban railways and light metros, with different body lengths and the ability to form multiple unit sets and be constructed to meet high crashworthiness standards.
-These vehicles are currently used in Cologne, Minneapolis, London, and Manchester, among others.
+These vehicles are currently used in Cologne, Frankfurt, Minneapolis, London, and Manchester, among others.